maths/moodle-qtype_stack/doc/en/Authoring/Fixing_broken_questions.md

 ## I forgot to deploy random variants.

-Moodle creates a random integer to seed the random number generation.
-If you have deployed random variants then the system selects from these.
-If you have not deployed random variants then the system uses this integer to seed the random number generator in Maxima and generates a variant on the fly.
+Moodle creates a random integer to seed the random number generation for each question.
+The seed is stored in the question-attempt and it is picked at the initiation of the quiz either from deployed ones or, if no variants have been deployed, is chosen freely.

-It is not at all clear what happens if you deploy random variants half way through a live quiz.
-There is a very good chance students who have already taken a question will see a different version when they review their attempt, and so their previous answer will now not correspond to the current question.
-This behaviour is not tested for, and we do not document or gurantee how the system "should" behave in this situation.
-Please either deploy random variants in advance (recommened) through the [question tests](Testing.md) page or leave it alone for this year.
+Students will therefore have their seed picked at the moment they start their quiz.
+The seed remains unchanged regardless of whether any variants are subsequenetly deployed, removed etc.  Hence, deploying or undeploying variants will have no effect on students who already started the quiz.